Setting goals and objectives makes your PR planning more effective

 Each process objective should be written in quantifiable, measurable terms that allow the result to be easily compared against the objective.
-The wonderful thing about using specific, measurable process objectives is that they effectively spell out the implementation as well – they detail all the steps involved in achieving the end result.
+The wonderful thing about using specific, measurable process objectives is that they effectively spell out the implementation as well – they detail most of the steps involved in the strategies and tactics that will achieve the end result.
 Therefore, time spent on the laborious construction of specific and measurable objectives saves a large amount of time spent in preparing the implementation details.

 Process objectives help to determine the exact details of the activity, including its cost and timing in contributing to the end result.
 Generally, process objectives should include as many as possible of the following measures: time, quality, quantity, labor resources committed (time), and cost.

 Case example of communication process and outcome/result objectives